Try your hand at one of these amazing crochet squares and learn new techniques as you stitch up some amazing new twists on the classic granny square.

 Yarn: 4 Colors – Medium Weight #4

-Grab two or three contrasting colors and get ready to make this fun shell stitch square.
-It looks complicated but it’s just single crochet and double crochet stitches.
-If you’re a confident beginner I say go for it!
+Grab two or three contrasting colors and get ready to dive into this granny square crochet tutorial, where we will be making a fun shell stitch square.
+It looks complicated, but I assure you, it’s comprised of just single-crochet and double-crochet stitches.
+So, if you’re a confident beginner, I say go for it and follow along with this tutorial to create your own beautiful granny square!

 Designer: Cre8tion Crochet